Mortification in Catholic theology: Joy in suffering

-The need for prudence
+The need for prudence and true purpose

-The Desert Fathers emphasize that mortification is a means, not an end.
-They generally recommended prudence when practising mortification, with severe mortifications done only under the guidance of an experienced spiritual director.
-Consequently, practising mortification for physical pleasure is seen as a sin.
-Likewise, mortification for reasons of scrupulosity (which is similar to obsessive-compulsive disorder) is considered very harmful: a contemporary example is fasting due to anorexia nervosa.
-Catholic moral theologians recommend that the scrupulous not practice mortification, avoid persons and materials of an ascetical nature, and receive frequent spiritual direction and psychological help.
+The Desert Fathers emphasized that mortification is a means, not an end.
+They generally recommended prudence when practicing mortification, with severe mortifications done only under the guidance of an experienced spiritual director.
+The church teaches that practicing mortification for physical pleasure, far from being a path to spiritual enlightenment or redemption, is actually the opposite: a sin.
+Likewise, mortification for reasons of scrupulosity (a disordered or irrational thinking about one's guilt or state, which may affect a person and change their behaviours in ways similar to certain severe mental illnesses, such as obsessive–compulsive disorder or eating disorders) is considered very harmful: a contemporary example is fasting due to anorexia nervosa.
+Thus, Catholic moral theologians recommend that the scrupulous and especially the mentally ill: not practice mortification; avoid persons and materials of an ascetical nature; and receive frequent spiritual direction and psychological help.

-Not all forms of self-mortification are approved of by the Catholic Church.
+Further, not all forms of self-mortification are approved of by the Church.
 Practices such as the nonlethal crucifixions performed on Good Friday in the Philippines are generally frowned upon by Catholic officials.
-Participants imitate various parts of the Passion of Christ, including his crucifixion.
-The spectacle draws a large amount of tourism every year.
+These events include participants imitating various parts of the Passion of Christ, including his crucifixion.
+The spectacle draws large numbers of tourists spectators every year.